 But is the act of kneeling during something as sacred to many as the National Anthem so needlessly divisive that it falls short of MLK’s ideal?
 No less than liberal Supreme Court Justice Ruth Bader Ginsburg has called the protests “dumb and disrespectful.”
 King’s niece, Alveda King, said on Fox News that while she respected the reasons for the protest, “[W]e do have to have respect for our flag, for our anthem.”

 King, though, also had an answer for those who accused him of being divisive or disrespectful.
 In many ways, the nonviolent protests that King led were designed to be divisive, to get people’s attention and to force a response.
 As King put it in his letter: “Nonviolent direct action seeks to create such a crisis and foster such a tension that a community which has constantly refused to negotiate is forced to confront the issue.
 It seeks so to dramatize the issue that it can no longer be ignored.”

 Like it or not, what Kaepernick and other kneeling athletes have done is grab the collar of a nation and point its head at an issue that it has too long ignored.
 “One day the South will recognize its real heroes,” King wrote of the courageous civil rights protesters he had fought alongside during the 1950s and ’60s.
 And one day we will hopefully come to recognize our own as well.

 What do you think?
 Would Dr. King kneel alongside Colin Kaepernick today?
 Please tell us in the comments below.
-Also, be sure to listen to our podcast, The Thread: A History of Nonviolence.
+Also, be sure to listen to the speical bonus episode of our podcast, The Thread: A History of Nonviolence.
 Check it out at OZY.com, subscribe to it on Apple Podcasts or Google Podcasts, follow us on iHeartRadio or listen wherever you get your favorite podcast fix.